AJ-Paine/07-Skynet-Project/README.md

-# Weather and Happiness: Are they related?
+# Weather and Happiness: Are They Related?

 ## Description:
 Examp relationships between weather and happiness by looking at temperature and precipitation trends across the globe in contrast with the World Happiness Report.